elassis/code_review_project/README.md

 # Code Review Project - Microverse
-  *in this project i will perform as code reviewer of my previous work made in the trials which was part of the proccess of admission for Microverse.
+  -in this project i will perform as code reviewer of my previous work made in the trials which was part of the proccess of admission for Microverse.

 # Objectives